Dr Carol David Daniel explains how PatSnap has helped his team get a handle on their technology space

-“The key objective is to try to monetise intellectual property research output.
-And if we can’t monetise it, then at least try and create a societal impact.
+“The key objective is to try to monetize intellectual property research output.
+And if we can’t monetize it, then at least try and create a societal impact.
 We can then use it as an example in the Research Excellence Framework which will come about in 2020 or 2021.
 And obviously, you need to prepare for that in advance, because you have to submit stories about how research has impacted on society and the economy.
-So even if we’re not able to create licensors, or spin out companies, we might still have collaborated with a company and contributed to some product developments or improvements.
+So even if we’re not able to create licensors or spin-out companies, we might still have collaborated with a company and contributed to some product developments or improvements.

 “For example, we’ve been contributors in turning research into something useful that has a societal impact – it might be for the NHS where it improves patient health care.
 In areas like psychology, languages, autism research – our research is more likely to result in societal benefits than it is to make any money.”

-What are your most sort of crucial challenges that you’ve come up against or any sort of specific industry trends that you’ve noticed?
+What are the most crucial challenges that you’ve come up against or any sort of specific industry trends that you’ve noticed?

-“But at universities it doesn’t work that way, because what researchers do is follow their nose, and follow their interests.
+“But at universities, it doesn’t work that way, because what researchers do is follow their nose, and follow their interests.
 The resulting three-year grant output of research may – or may not – have any commercial use.
-And most universities work that way – Oxford, Cambridge, UCLA, Imperial.
+And most universities work that way – Oxford, Cambridge, UCLA, and Imperial.
 They’ve all got the same problem in as much as researchers are usually given the freedom to explore their subject areas free from commercial incentives.
 That said, there are exceptions.
-For example, when you have collaboration say between Imperial and GSK, they may have a research centre where there are dedicated academics working on drug discovery and development and such like.
-But generally, I’d say that most academics follow their interests, submit grant proposals and do research in the area that they have an interest in, but rarely does that result in a proof of concept.
+For example, when you have collaboration say between Imperial and GSK, they may have a research center where there are dedicated academics working on drug discovery and development and such.
+But generally, I’d say that most academics follow their interests, submit grant proposals, and do research in the area that they have an interest in, but rarely does that result in a proof of concept.

-“As a commercialisation team, we’ve got to try and see whether we can raise funding to try and turn those ideas and academic research into a proof of concept, because most industry isn’t interested in the early stage research output.
-They want to see a proof of concept that they can then grab hold of and turn into a product.
+“As a commercialization team, we’ve got to try and see whether we can raise funding to try and turn those ideas and academic research into a proof of concept because most of the industry isn’t interested in the early stage research output.
+They want to see a proof of concept that they can grab hold of and turn into a product.
 So that is a big problem.”

 Has PatSnap managed to help with those challenges?